Use the correct titles to refer to members of the judiciary.

 - The Honourable Justice Joshua Wilson

-Judges of the Federal Circuit and Family Court of Australia and chief justices of the supreme courts in states and territories retain the title ‘The Honourable’ for life.
+Judges of the Federal Circuit and Family Court of Australia (Division 1) and chief justices of the supreme courts in states and territories retain the title ‘The Honourable’ for life.
 Supreme court justices also generally retain the title for life.

-- a justice of the Federal Circuit and Family Court of Australia
+- a justice of the Federal Circuit and Family Court of Australia (Division 1)

 - a judge of a state or territory supreme court.